dcuevasr/Olfaction/README.md

 Please download all the files to the same folder.

-Additionally to the files here contained, two more files are needed: UKF.m and isonemptyfield.m .
-The two of them can be found in the following addresses, respectively:
+The UKF.m file here contained is a modified version of that by Sebastian Bitzer.
+The original version of that file can be found in:
     https://github.com/sbitzer/BayesFilters,
     https://github.com/sbitzer/Matlab-helpers